+-35 - AB 1142

-(i) Require the lead agency to develop a remedial plan to correct the noted deficiencies.
+- (B) At the hearing, the board shall determine if the lead agency has engaged in the conduct described in subdivision (a).
+If the board finds that the lead agency has engaged in conduct described in subdivision (a), the board shall do either of the following: - (i) Require the lead agency to develop a remedial plan to correct the noted deficiencies.
 The remedial plan shall describe specific objectives and corresponding processes designed to address, at a minimum, the noted deficiencies and a time that the remedial plan will be fully implemented.
-The board shall set a hearing to review the completion of the remedial plan consistent with paragraph (2) and subdivisions (d) and (e).

-- (ii) Take immediate action pursuant to subdivision (a). - (d) Affected-surface mining operators and interested persons have the right, right at the public hearing, hearing to present oral and written evidence on the matter being considered.
-The At the public hearing, the board may, at the public hearing, place reasonable limits on the right of affected surface mining operators and interested persons to question and solicit testimony. - (e) If, after conducting the public hearing required by subdivision (e), (1) If the board decides to take action pursuant to subdivision-(a), (a) and exercise some or all of a lead agency's powers under this chapter, except for permitting authority and vested rights determinations, the board shall, based on the record of the public hearing, shall adopt written findings-which that explain all of the following: - 23 (1)

-- 24 (A) The action to be taken by the board. - $\frac{25}{2}$ - (B) Why the board decided to take the action. - (3 - (C) Why the action is authorized-by, by and meets the requirements-of, of subdivision (a). - (2) In addition, the board's findings shall address the significant issues raised, or written evidence presented, by affected-surface mining operators, interested persons, or the lead-agency, or the department.
-The transcript of testimony and exhibits, together with all papers and requests filed in the proceedings, shall constitute the exclusive record for decision by the board. - (f) If the board finds at the hearing held pursuant to paragraph (2) of subdivision (c) that the lead agency has not completed the remedial plan prepared pursuant to clause (i) of subparagraph (B) of paragraph (2) of subdivision (c) to the board's satisfaction, the board shall follow the procedures set forth in paragraph (2)

-of subdivision (c) and subdivisions (d) and (e).
+The board shall set a hearing to review the completion of the remedial plan consistent with paragraph (2) and subdivisions (d) and (e). - (ii) Take immediate action pursuant to subdivision (a). - (d) Affected operators and interested persons have the right at the public hearing to present oral and written evidence on the matter being considered.
+At the public hearing, the board may place reasonable limits on the right of affected operators and interested persons to question and solicit testimony. - (e) (1) If the board decides to take action pursuant to subdivision (a) and exercise some or all of a lead agency's powers under this chapter, except for permitting authority and vested rights determinations, the board, based on the record of the public hearing, shall adopt written findings that explain all of the following: - (A) The action to be taken by the board. - (B) Why the board decided to take the action. - (C) Why the action is authorized by and meets the requirements of subdivision (a). - (2) In addition, the board's findings shall address the significant issues raised, or written evidence presented, by affected operators, interested persons, the lead agency, or the department.
+The transcript of testimony and exhibits, together with all papers and requests filed in the proceedings, shall constitute the exclusive record for decision by the board. - (f) If the board finds at the hearing held pursuant to paragraph (2) of subdivision (c) that the lead agency has not completed the remedial plan prepared pursuant to clause (i) of subparagraph (B) of paragraph (2) of subdivision (c) to the board's satisfaction, the board shall follow the procedures set forth in paragraph (2) of subdivision (c) and subdivisions (d) and (e).
 If the board finds at the hearing held pursuant to paragraph (2) of subdivision (c) that the lead agency has completed the remedial plan prepared pursuant to clause (i) of subparagraph (B) of paragraph (2) of subdivision (c) to the board's satisfaction, the board shall conclude the action it has taken pursuant to this section.

-(f)